-Therapeutic consultants understand the nuance and differences between these models in general; the expertise comes in constantly assessing the therapist and model specialization in regards to their client’s need.
-Consultants must stay informed about the new wilderness diversity available for treating autism spectrum disorder, sensitively helping with trauma assessment, programs designed and working with whole family systems or clinically complex clients, and those trained to confront substance abuse and assessment.
+Therapeutic consultants understand the nuance and differences between these models in general; the expertise comes in constantly assessing the therapist and model specialization in regards to their clients' needs.
+Consultants must stay informed about the new wilderness diversity available for treating autism spectrum disorder, or sensitively helping with trauma assessment, matching programs designed and working with whole family systems or clinically complex clients and those trained to confront substance abuse and assessment.
 Knowing how to tease out what is needed for the client and family and speak about why a model (therapist & program) are being recommended is the expertise that therapeutic consultants bring to an initially confusing and complex dynamic.
-It is exciting to see change happen with a model as much as it does with the therapist and staff.
+It is as exciting to see change happen with a model as much as within the therapist and staff.

 About the Author